 6. Sip and enjoy this tea as a morning or mid-day pick-me-up, or as a soothing treat before bed (it is great for both!).

 This recipe is very beneficial for pacifying Vata dosha.
 The best milk options for Vata will be whole, organic cow milk or a homemade almond milk.
 If available the fresh ginger will be a better choice for Vata than the dry ginger.

 Overall this recipe is considered heating due to the warming nature of most of the ingredients.
-However, the dairy will cool the recipe down and therefore if Pitta is in balance and it is not summertime, Pitta types should be able to enjoy this healing beverage without disruption.
-A few changes that should be made would be to reduce the cinnamon to 2 sticks and the black peppercorns to 10 (or use 15 Pippali fruits instead!).
-The fresh ginger should be favored over the dry and the honey can be replaced with maple syrup.
+However, the dairy will cool the recipe down and therefore if Pitta is in balance and it is the winter or fall season, Pitta types should be able to enjoy this healing beverage when using these modifications.
+Reduce the cinnamon to 2 sticks and the black peppercorns to 10 (or use 15 Pippali fruits instead!).
+Fresh ginger should be used instead of dry and the honey can be replaced with maple syrup.
 The best milk options for Pitta will be whole, organic cow milk, a homemade almond milk or homemade coconut milk.

 This recipe is overall Kapha reducing due to the warm, spicy nature of the beverage.
 However, cow dairy can increase Kapha and therefore it will be best to avoid using cow milk.
-Instead Kapha it is very important for Kapha to use goat’s milk, homemade almond milk, homemade hemp milk or a homemade pumpkin seed milk.
+Instead Kapha types should use goat’s milk, homemade almond milk, homemade hemp milk, or a homemade pumpkin seed milk.
 If this is still too heavy or congestive for your Kapha, please replace one cup of the milk with one cup of water (one cup milk, four cups water total).
 Dry ginger will be more beneficial than the fresh (although both will be suitable) and all the spices can be increased as desired to make an even spicier, Kapha-reducing chai.